 The length of shorts must be within three inches from the top of the knee cap.
-Students may wear athletic shorts; all shorts must be within three inches from the top of the knee cap.
+Students may wear athletic shorts; shorts must be within three inches from the top of the knee cap.
 All shorts must be hemmed.
 Tight shorts are not allowed.
-Bike shorts may be worn only if covered by other shorts.
+Bike shorts must be covered by other shorts.
 Boxer shorts are not allowed to be visible.